wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

 These are the technical requirements and guidelines and don't address content strategy, branding, SEO, or design beyond a preference for a 'mobile first' approach.

-Drupal is the preferred CMS for all WRI web properties that require a CMS.
+Drupal is the preferred CMS for all WRI web properties that require a CMS, but we include guidelines for WordPress.

 Strategy and Guidelines
 -----------------------